tueda/mathed/README.md

 While there is no ultimate solution for life, we offer a practical solution to ease the struggles within *the LMS*.

-The site provides an editor for writing text with LateX, which is then translated into suitable HTML format for pasting into the LMS, along with a rendering preview of the math using MathJax.
+The site provides an editor for writing text with LaTeX, which is then translated into suitable HTML format for pasting into the LMS, along with a rendering preview of the math using MathJax.